dzekelid/reports/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/reports/master/_listings/sendgrid/suppression-spam-reports-email-get.md
-- name: SendGrid Get Suppression Spam Reports
+- name: SendGrid Delete Suppression Spam Reports Email
   description: |-
-    **This endpoint allows you to retrieve all spam reports.**
+    **This endpoint allows you to delete a specific spam report.**

     [Spam reports](https://sendgrid.com/docs/Glossary/spam_reports.html) happen when a recipient indicates that they think your email is [spam](https://sendgrid.com/docs/Glossary/spam.html) and then their email provider reports this to SendGrid.